14th Dalai Lama: Democracy, nonviolence, religious harmony, and Tibet's relationship with India

 The Dalai Lama says that he is active in spreading India's message of nonviolence and religious harmony throughout the world.
 "I am the messenger of India's ancient thoughts the world over."
 He has said that democracy has deep roots in India.
 He says he considers India the master and Tibet its disciple, as great scholars went from India to Tibet to teach Buddhism.
 He has noted that millions of people lost their lives in violence and the economies of many countries were ruined due to conflicts in the 20th century.
 "Let the 21st century be a century of tolerance and dialogue."

-The Dalai Lama has also critiqued proselytization and certain types of conversion, believing the practices to be contrary to the fundamental ideas of religious harmony and spiritual practice.
+The Dalai Lama has also critiqued proselytisation and certain types of conversion, believing the practices to be contrary to the fundamental ideas of religious harmony and spiritual practice.
 He has stated that "It's very important that our religious traditions live in harmony with one another and I don't think proselytizing contributes to this.
 Just as fighting and killing in the name of religion are very sad, it's not appropriate to use religion as a ground or a means for defeating others."
 In particular, he has critiqued Christian approaches to conversion in Asia, stating that he has "come across situations where serving the people is a cover for proselytization."
-The Dalai Lama has labeled such practices counter to the "message of Christ" and has emphasized that such individuals "practice conversion like a kind of war against peoples and cultures."
+The Dalai Lama has labelled such practices counter to the "message of Christ" and has emphasised that such individuals "practice conversion like a kind of war against peoples and cultures."
 In a statement with Hindu religious leaders, he expressed that he opposes "conversions by any religious tradition using various methods of enticement."

 In 1993, the Dalai Lama attended the World Conference on Human Rights and made a speech titled "Human Rights and Universal Responsibility".